Wyntuition/papyri/README.md

 # papyri

-Papyri is a tool to fetch and manage your data.
+Papyri is a tool to fetch, manage and own your data.

+## Technical Overview

+It is a monorepo, consisting of API and UI microservices.

+The API is a Micronaut, Java, and Gradle microservice, and the UI is a very stripped-down React app.

+It is written using functional reactive programming (FRP) using Java and Vavr.

+It is deployed onto a standalone Linux server with Docker, as well as onto a bare bones Kubernetes instance.
+It includes a development environment using Kubernetes (Minikube).

 ## Getting Started

-The API is a Micronaut, Java, and Gradle microservice, and the UI is a very stripped-down React app.

 1. Clone this repo.